 The following are the main accounts that need to be covered when projecting income statement line items:

 Sales revenue can be forecasted in several different ways.
 Firstly, you can model sales revenue as a simple growth rate from previous years.
 This means that any subsequent year is the past year’s sales revenue multiplied by one plus the growth rate.
-This growth rate can be arbitrarily chosen or it can be a floating rate that follows GDP.

 Secondly, you can model sales revenue as a factor of GDP or some other macroeconomic peg/metric.
 This means that revenue for each year will depend on a regression formula based on historic sales revenue and the input of that years GDP.